$G_2$-instantons, associative submanifolds, and Fueter sections: Review of geometry on G2 --manifolds

 \begin{remark} The Fueter operator $F_P$ can be identified with a twisted Dirac operator as follows.
 Pick a spin structure $\fs$ on $P$.
-Because of the identification~\eqref{eq:tn} there is a unique $\SU(2)$--bundle $\fu$ over $P$ such that $\fs\times\fu$ is a spin structure on $NP$.
+Because of the identification~\eqref{Eq_Clifford} there is a unique $\SU(2)$--bundle $\fu$ over $P$ such that $\fs\times\fu$ is a spin structure on $NP$.
 The bundle $\fu$ also comes with a connection, such that the resulting connection on $\fs\times\fu$ is a spin connection.
-If $S$ and $U$ denote the quaternionic line bundles corresponding to $\fs$ and $\fu$, then $S\otimes_\C U$ has a natural real structure and its real part can be identified with $NP$.
-With respect to this identification $F_P$ becomes the twisted Dirac operator $D\co\Gamma(\Re(S\otimes_\C U))\to\Gamma(\Re(S\otimes_\C U))$. \end{remark}
+If $\slS$ and $U$ denote the quaternionic line bundles corresponding to $\fs$ and $\fu$, then $\slS\otimes_\C U$ has a natural real structure and its real part can be identified with $NP$.
+With respect to this identification $F_P$ becomes the twisted Dirac operator $\slD\co\Gamma(\Re(\slS\otimes_\C U))\to\Gamma(\Re(\slS\otimes_\C U))$. \end{remark}

 The importance of $F_P$ is that it controls the infinitesimal deformation theory of the associative submanifold $P$.
-In particular, the moduli space of associative submanifold near $P$ is modelled on the zero set of a smooth map from the kernel of $F_P$ to its cokernel.
+In particular, the moduli space of associative submanifolds near $P$ is modelled on the zero set of a smooth map from a neighbourhood of zero in the kernel of $F_P$ to its cokernel.